 - Develop a 'goodbye' ritual

 Saying goodbye at the beginning of the school day can often be the most difficult time for children who experience separation anxiety.
 It might be that the normal goodbye routines will have changed and so you might want to plan your own simple goodbye ritual that will mark the time you leave.
-This could be an agreed signal such as special wave or you could use the ‘pocket kiss’ idea that we shared on our social media pages on Monday (1st June).
+This could be an agreed signal such as special wave or you could use the ‘pocket kiss’ idea.

 - Give plenty of praise and reward